ethereum/ethereum-org-website/src/content/developers/tutorials/waffle-simple-contract/index.md

     .to.changeBalances([receiver1, receiver2], [25, 25]);
 });
 ```
-With ``changeBalances`` matcher as the first parameter we pass an array of wallets which balances we want to check and as the second -  an array of increases on corresponding accounts.
+With ``changeBalances`` matcher as the first parameter, we pass an array of wallets which balances we want to check and as the second -  an array of increases on corresponding accounts.
 If we wanted to check the balance of one specific wallet we could also use ``changeBalance`` matcher as in example below:
 ```ts
 it('Changes account balance', async () => {